datahub-project/datahub/docs/managed-datahub/observe/column-assertions.md

 In order to temporarily stop the evaluation of a Column Assertion:

-1. Navigate to the **Validations** tab of the Table with the assertion
+1. Navigate to the **Validations** tab of the table with the assertion
 2. Click **Column** to open the Column Assertions list
 3. Click the three-dot menu on the right side of the assertion you want to disable
 4. Click **Stop**